Pipeline execution flow

 Initialization

-Initialization encompasses the preparatory steps required to set up for execution.
 During initialization, the system establishes the context and assigns resources for the upcoming pipeline execution.
-This stage includes:
+Initialization begins when the control plane receives an execution request from one of the following:

 • Scheduled task